Hina-husain/WitchyWitch/README.md

-## Witchy Witch
+# Witchy Witch

 Witchy Witch is a captivating and addictive game where you guide a charming little witch on her broomstick through a series of spooky, enchanted obstacles.
-Navigate the witch through a forest filled with magical barriers, avoiding collisions and collecting mystical potions along the way.
+Navigate the witch through a cemetery filled with magical barriers, avoiding collisions and collecting mystical potions along the way.

 ![image](https://github.com/user-attachments/assets/fc9a5a9a-16ae-41ae-b380-f7ee6f6d2ffe)